Nat Thewphaingam: Biography

 Nat Thewphaigam (stage name Natthew), was born on 5 June 1989, the second child of three siblings.
 He graduated with a bachelor's degree in management from the Faculty of Business Administration, Kasetsart University.
 His hobbies include playing the saxophone, drawing Cartoons, collecting and building Gundam robots.
 His motto is to follow and pursue his dreams with determination to achieve his goals.
 Natthew was the winner of Thailand's Academy Fantasia Show Season 5 in 2008.
 He acted on the BBTV Channel 7 during 2009 – 2014.
-Presently, he is the only the artist part of True Fantasia Group and CJ E&M.
+Presently, he is the only artist part of True Fantasia Group and CJ E&M.

-Because Natthew's idol is Nichkhun from 2 PM, he was inspired to compete at the international level, especially in South Korea, to show that there are artists in Thailand just as talented as Nichkhun.
+Because Natthew's idol is Nichkhun from 2PM, he was inspired to compete at the international level, especially in South Korea, to show that there are artists in Thailand just as talented as Nichkhun.
 CJ Entertainment, (a subsidiary of CJ Group in South Korea), hired Natthew as singer and artist in the joint Korean-Thai "New Natthew Project".

 Natthew is also involved in a number of charity works, most notably singing for the Japan Charity Live Concert, South Charity Live Concert, and Clean Up Day Together We Can BIG CLEAN UP DAY TOGETHER WE CAN.